vishaltelangre/wassup/README.md

 ### Features that will be built eventually and will be available in future

-- (TODO) Export notes along with the mood/sentiment data
 - (TODO) Import notes along with the mood/sentiment data
 - (TODO) Sends you an email reminder if you haven't saved a note for a while (configurable frequency)
 - (TODO) REST APIs to add, update and access your notes programmatically and securely